 It is crucial that without breaching confidentiality, and so far as is possible, you keep the rest of the team in the loop about what is happening.
 Rumour and anxiety surrounding workplace changes can be an unwelcome distraction from staff focusing on performing their roles effectively.
 High visibility of the remaining senior management is key, and a culture of open communication can help reassure and support staff members in the exiting employee’s team.

-Once an employee’s departure has been discussed and finalised with the outgoing employee, where possible there should not be a delay in communicating the departure internally, and externally if appropriate.
-You may wish to agree the wording and timing of an announcement with the employee, which may also form a schedule to a settlement agreement, should you wish to enter into such a document as part of the employee’s exit.
+Once the departure has been discussed and finalised with the outgoing employee, minimise delays in communicating the departure internally and externally if appropriate.
+You may wish to agree the wording and timing of an announcement with the employee, which could also form a schedule to a settlement agreement, if you decide to enter into one as part of the employee’s exit.

 How to manage the transition after a senior employee leaves

-An exit interview is also a useful tool, particularly if it is led by someone impartial to the exit process and management of the individual leaving.
-This should be an opportunity for the exiting employee to provide honest feedback about the role and working environment, which can then be used to make any required changes to avoid recurrence of senior employee exits.
+An exit interview is also a useful tool, particularly if it is led by someone impartial.
+This is an opportunity for the exiting employee to provide honest feedback about the role and working environment, which can then be used to make any changes to avoid another senior exit.

-In terms of the remaining team, clear and early communication will be key in reassuring employees about their own roles and in keeping them updated about why the outgoing employee is leaving and about who the replacement will be.
-A primary point of contact for any questions or concerns can be helpful as is positive messaging about how the departure provides an opportunity to build a new team and improve some areas of the business which may have remained the same for some time.
+In terms of the remaining team, clear and early communication will be key in reassuring employees about their own roles and keeping them updated about why the outgoing employee is leaving and about who the replacement will be.
+A primary point of contact for any questions or concerns can be helpful, as is positive messaging about how the departure provides an opportunity to build a new team and improve some areas of the business.

 Do I need to recruit and replace straight away?